 If you can’t decide between casual and formal, go for both.
 Bringing more than one outfit never hurts, as long as you don’t have to haul a bag of clothes around everywhere you go.
 If you are unsure of what to wear, bring a couple of options to your shoot and ask our advice – we’re more than happy to help.
 Wardrobe changes are always welcome and will give you an alternative look for your photos.

 Don’t feel like you have to treat any of the above like do-or-die rules.
 By no means will we take away your matching biker jackets if that is your style.
 You need to feel good about how you look, which will translate in the photos.
-It's not a fashion shoot, our aim is to capture the love between you both, your dynamic and your personalities.
-Of course, if you have any questions or need guidance, just ping us an email or give us a call.
+It’s not a fashion shoot, our aim is to capture the love between you both, your dynamic and your personalities.
+Hopefully this will have helped you know what to wear to your engagement shoot, but of course, if you have any questions or need guidance, just ping us an email or give us a call.